Compare any two graphics cards:

 Intro

-Compare all that to the Radeon HD 7970, which makes use of a 28 nm design.
+Compare all of that to the Radeon HD 7970, which uses a 28 nm design.
 AMD has clocked the core speed at 925 MHz.
-The GDDR5 RAM is set to run at a frequency of 1375 MHz on this particular card.
-It features 2048 SPUs along with 128 Texture Address Units and 32 Rasterization Operator Units.
+The GDDR5 memory is set to run at a frequency of 1375 MHz on this model.
+It features 2048 SPUs as well as 128 Texture Address Units and 32 Rasterization Operator Units.

 Display Graphs